West Edmonton Mall: World Waterpark

 The World Waterpark is the world's 4th-largest indoor waterpark, built in 1985, with a size of 20903 m2.
 The park has the world's largest indoor wave pool.
 The highest slides in the park are the Twister and Cyclone, which are each 25.3 m high.

 The wave pool has six wave bays, each with two panels with a total of 1500 hp, generating waves up to two metres high.

 In 2018–2019, the waterpark underwent a $2.5 million renovation.
 The renovations included new paint jobs to the Corkscrew slide, the handrails, and the Blue Thunder Wave Pool.
 Bathrooms were introduced to a more convenient location, as well as a rooftop balcony on top of the bathrooms for social gatherings.
 A hot dog stand, Tiki Dog, was added.

-Along with Galaxyland, the World Waterpark was closed on 16 March 2020, in response to the COVID-19 pandemic.
-Both reopened in July 2021.